What’s Wrong With My Asphalt Roof?

 Asphalt shingles are the most used roof covering in the U.S. because of their affordability and versatility.
-However, there are many issues with asphalt roofing shingles that are misattributed to wind damage (Marshall, 2010).
-What some would call “wind damaged shingles,” are actually results of poor installation, natural aging and weathering, roofing in cold weather, contaminated glue, and expansion and contraction due to changes in climate.
+However, there are many issues with asphalt roofing shingles that are falsely attributed to wind damage (Marshall, 2010).
+What some would call “wind damaged shingles,” are actually results of poor installation, natural aging, weathering, cold weather roofing, faulty glue, and expansion or contraction due to climate changes.
 Read on to find what qualifies as wind damage and what doesn’t.

-If you think you have a wind damaged roof, it could be helpful to know what actual wind damage to shingles look like and how it happens.
+If you think you have a wind damaged roof, it could be helpful to know what actual wind damage looks like and how it happens.
 For a shingle to be wind damaged, an uplift force from the wind has to occur.
-This causes a pressure dissimilar between the front and back faces of the shingle.
+This causes a pressure disparity between the front and back faces of the shingle.
 The more the shingle lifts off the roof, the more surface area is exposed between the shingle and the roof, leading to a greater uplift force and faster degradation.

 As wind blows, it will cause inward and outward pressures on the walls and roof of a building.
 Any force, including wind, will seek the path of least resistance.
 This means that when wind hits the side of a house it will move up and over the roof to continue flowing.
 As it passes the ledge it will create a suction force on the face of the roof, similar to what occurs with an aircraft wing.
-This is understandable since an aircraft is able to fly due to this uplift force; granted, with a smooth metal wing.
-On a roof, textured shingles begin to lift because of this turbulence and can cause issues over time.
-If any problems of faulty manufacturing, climate, or installation occur, this is especially true.
+This is understandable since an aircraft is able to fly due to this uplift force.
+On a roof, textured shingles begin to lift because of this turbulence and it can cause issues over time.
+In addition, faulty manufacturing, climate, or installation problems increase the risk of lifted shingles.

 Other uniform roof anomalies include cupping and clawing, where shingles curl up around all edges of the tab (cupping), or suction downward on all edges (clawing).
 These most likely have to do with the uneven absorption of water and not with the wind.